 If you’re a glutton for punishment, then this is the option tailor-made just for you.
 To flash a router yourself, you must first find and purchase a router that supports open-source firmware that VPNs are compatible with.

-Most commercial routers have rigid firmware which hardly allow any changes in settings, much less allow a third-party VPN client to be installed.
+Most commercial routers have rigid firmware that hardly allows any changes in settings, much less allow a third-party VPN client to be installed.

 So, you need to install a new firmware (or flash your router as it is normally called), before you can set out to install a VPN on your router.